U.S. Bank Tower (Lincoln, Nebraska): History

 U.S. Bank Tower was originally announced in August 1968 and was built for First National of Lincoln.
 The building was originally known as the First National Bank Building.
 Construction began the following year.
 It was announced as the tallest commercial building in Lincoln.
 The tower opened in 1970 and was occupied by both First National of Lincoln, and the Nebraska Club, which moved from Hotel Cornhusker.

 In 1997, following First National of Lincoln's merger with U.S. Bancorp, the building's name was changed to the U.S. Bank Building.
 Additionally, the logo was replaced to reflect the change.
 The Nebraska Club later vacated the building following its dissolution in 2020.
 In 2022, the building was sold from U.S. Bancorp to Crescent Investment Group and MAP Holdings.

 Design

 The U.S. Bank Tower is 220 ft tall and has twenty floors.
 It is the third tallest building in Lincoln, and is the fifteenth tallest in the state.
-The tower is mae out of dark colored glass with white concrete beams extruding through each section.
+The tower is made out of dark colored glass with white concrete beams extruding through each section.
 The 20th floor housed the Nebraska Club from 1970, to its dissolution in 2020.
 The Nebraska Club included a restaurant and office space.